archisvaze/capstone-1-backend/Readme.md

 2:00pm - worked on socket.io connections
 4:18pm - working on adding student to rooms using socket.io 5:30pm - done with creating Quiz Rooms
+6:22pm - moved Room logic to the server

 Milestone 4 Complete in: 4 house